Freedplex/crowdrent/README.md

 # crowdrent
-Calendar web app for members your doer space (coworking, makerspace, fab lab, etc) to share time with cool technology.
+Calendar web app for members of your doer space (coworking, makerspace, fab lab, etc) to share time with cool technology.